mooniker/float/planning/messages.md

 });
 ```

-Here's some IRC commands we may (or may not want to repurpose):
+Here's some IRC commands we may use (or repurpose):

 - `/join`
 - `/me`